 - Open cylinder valves slowly.
-Only use the handwheel, spindle key, or special wrench provided by the supplier - Always use a pressure-reducing regulator with compressed gases - Before connecting a regulator to a cylinder, crack the cylinder valve slightly to remove any debris or dust that may be lodged in the opening - Never allow sparks, molten metal, electric current, or excessive heat to come in contact with cylinders - Never use oil or grease as a lubricant on the valves or attachments of oxygen cylinders - Release pressure from the regulator before removing it from the cylinder valve - When gas runs out, extinguish the flame and connect the hose to the new cylinder - Purge the line before re-igniting the torch
+Only use the handwheel, spindle key, or special wrench provided by the supplier - Always use a pressure-reducing regulator with compressed gases - Before connecting a regulator to a cylinder, crack the cylinder valve slightly to remove any debris or dust that may be lodged in the opening - Never allow sparks, molten metal, electric current, or excessive heat to come in contact with cylinders - Never use oil or grease as a lubricant on the valves or attachments of oxygen cylinders - Release pressure from the regulator before removing it from the cylinder valve - When gas runs out, extinguish the flame and connect the hose to the new cylinder - Purge the line before re-igniting the torch - When work is finished, purge regulators, then turn them off.
+Use a proper handle or wrench to turn off cylinders.

 Section: Hot Work

-HEALTH, SAFETY & PREPARED BY: HEALTH AND SAFETY TEAM DATE OF ORIGIN: 02/02/2023 REVISION # 1
+PREPARED BY: HEALTH AND SAFETY TEAM DATE OF ORIGIN: 02/02/2023 REVISION # 1

-ENVIRONMENTAL PROGRAM # OF PAGES: 8
+OF PAGES: 8